MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-0.md

 (G) Special rules applicable to a withholding certificate of a territory financial institution that does not agree to be treated as a U.S. person.

-(H) Special rules applicable to a withholding certificate of a U.S. branch treated as a U.S. person.
+(H) Rules applicable to a withholding certificate of a U.S. branch.

 (iv) Certificate for exempt status (Form W-8EXP).